 Dr. Jim Taylor offers a variety of keynote addresses, lectures, and workshops for businesspeople, parents, educators, students, athletes, and coaches.
 His presentations are engaging, informative, practical, and interactive.
 Dr. Taylor customizes his presentations to the unique needs of each audience.
 He can create a presentation from any topic of interest to an organization.
 Some popular speaking topics are described below.

-This workshop will explore the concept of Prime Leadership, which is defined as the ability to create, inspire, and direct a team to perform at its highest level, individually and collectively, under the most challenging conditions in pursuit of a meaningful goal.
-It involves four areas that are essential for being an effective leader.
+This workshop explores the concept of Prime Leadership, which is defined as the ability to create, inspire, and direct a team to perform at its highest level, individually and collectively, under the most challenging conditions in pursuit of a meaningful goal.
+It involves five areas that are essential for being an effective leader.
 First, the notion of leader-as-person is introduced in which one’s humanity acts as the foundation for being a Prime Leader.
 Second, attendees will learn about leader-as-performer in which leaders must first be capable of performing at their highest level before they can lead others.
 Third, leader-as-team-builder explores how leaders create motivated, cohesive, and productive teams.
 Fourth, leader-as-decision-maker focuses on how leaders can make more effective decisions and solve the most complex problems.
 Fifth, leader-as-change-agent is examined in which Prime Leaders gain fresh insights into how change occurs in companies.
 This workshop will use a hybrid format that includes lecture, interaction, and exercises.

 Dr. Taylor explores how to maximize individual performance in the business world.
 He presents his Prime Business model that describe the most important psychological influences on corporate performance.
 Topics include motivation, confidence, stress, focus, and emotion.
 This workshop provides you with a framework in which to explore and impact individual performance.
 The goal of this workshop is to equip you with the practical tools to enhance your own and your team’s individual performance, productivity, and profitability.